shangfii/Tech_Blog/README.md

 ![Tech_Blog]()

+## Steps to run this app

+1. Download this repo on a computer and nagivate the folder with the files
+2. Using your editor (VS code in my case) create the .env file following the example
+3. open your terminal and used mysql to create the database and then exit mysql
+4. Run the commmand "npm init" and follow the prompts
+5. Run the command "npm run seed"
+6. Next run the command "npm start"
+7. Now open  your default terminal on a brower and see the tech at work
+8. you can redeploy on Heroku

 ## Technologies used
 To create this app successfully one will need to have an understading of the following technologies used.